MusicFind a programme

 Part-time study requires daytime weekday attendance.
 Attendance at weekly Tuesday afternoon research seminars is strongly recommended.

-MPhil: a standalone, one-year (full-time) research degree.
-Students will undertake their own research project, concluding in the submission of a 25,000 word dissertation or a portfolio of 25–35 minutes of music and an analytical/contextual commentary (c.4,000–5,000 words).
+MPhil (Composition, Musicology): a standalone, one-year (full-time) research degree.
+Students will undertake their own research project, concluding in the submission of a portfolio of 25–35 minutes of music and an analytical/contextual commentary (c.4,000–5,000 words), or a 25,000 word dissertation.
 Students may have the option to audit units from our taught master's programmes if they are relevant to their research.

-PhD: a research project undertaken across three years (full-time, plus a writing up period), culminating in an 80,000 word thesis or a portfolio of 75–120 minutes of music and an analytical/contextual commentary (c.
-15,000 words).
+PhD (Composition): a research project undertaken across four years (full-time, minimum period of study three years), culminating in a portfolio of 75–120 minutes of music and an analytical/contextual commentary (c.
+15,000 words), or an 80,000 word thesis.
 As well as having the option to audit taught units, there may be the potential for PhD students to teach units themselves from their second year of study onwards.

 Expertise: the Department of Music is a centre of research excellence in both composition and musicology.